Osborne came down hard on those people who are unable to work

 Local councils who have been subjected to cuts over the last few

-be reduced by grants from local councils.
-The number of job losses
+to be reduced by grants from local councils.
+The number of job

-to military procurement, Israel spends £9 billion a year and
+comes to military procurement, Israel spends £9 billion

-administers its purchases with 400 people.
-Britain spends £10
+a year and administers its purchases with 400 people.
+Britain

-jobs at the MOD.
-But when I pressed him last night on Channel 4
+rid of 25,000 jobs at the MOD.
+But when I pressed him last night

-News, there was no clear sense that the vast majority of those redundancies
+on Channel 4 News, there was no clear sense that the vast majority

 The ConDems promised that education would not suffer; they have